RNCYC Wins Millennium Bowl!

 The 2018 Millennium Bowl was hosted by RNCYC over the weekend of 28-29 April 2018, with the English and Irish teams travelling to sail in the club’s fleet of one design Sonar keelboats on the East Patch off Helensburgh Pier.

 The Millennium Bowl is a biennial three-boat team-racing competition between the Royal Thames Yacht Club (RTYC – London / Cowes), the Royal St. George Yacht Club (RStGYC - Dún Laoghaire) and the Royal Northern & Clyde Yacht Club (RNCYC).
-The cumulative age of the team boat crew of four must be 160 years with an opposite gender requirement also providing for a senior more social
+The cumulative age of the team boat crew of four must be 160 years with an opposite gender requirement also providing for a senior more social event.

 Conditions proved light for the first day of racing, and a challenge for the race committee, headed up by Johnny Readman.
 At the close of racing on Saturday, the RNCYC home team had three wins and one loss after one round robin, tied with the Royal St George and all to play for on the Sunday.